Best Plants for an Apartment Balcony

 Vegetables and Herbs

-Cherry tomatoes grow nicely in the heat of a west-facing balcony.
-Just be sure to put a cage around the plant to keep it from taking up too much room.
-Strawberries are also well-suited to heavy sunlight.
+Cherry tomatoes grow very well within the high heat of a west-facing balcony.
+Just be sure to put a cage around the plant to keep it from taking up too much room— they tend to sprawl out if left unchecked.
+Strawberries are also well-suited to heavy sunlight and add a sweet touch to salads and pastries.

 East-Facing Balcony